sajib-hassan/flask-qldb-boilerplate/README.md

 The goals that were achived in this boilerplate:

-* RESTful API server should be self-documented using OpenAPI (fka Swagger) specifications, so interactive documentation UI is in place;
+* RESTx API server should be self-documented using OpenAPI (fka Swagger) specifications, so interactive documentation UI is in place;
 * Authentication is handled with JWT for first-party clients makes it usable not only for third-party "external" apps;